epfl-ada/ada-2025-project-adastraperaspera/data_story_rewritten.md

 Collectively, tissue within ~0–29 µm of plaques shows elevated glial/immune signatures that fade with distance.

-### 3.c.ii Per-gene regression slopes and “distance-to-half-expression”
+### 3.c.ii Per-gene regression slopes and "distance-to-half-expression"
 To summarize gradients continuously, we regress log1p-normalized transcript count against distance for each PIG and apply Benjamini–Hochberg FDR correction across the 16 regressions.

 Results:
 - **All 16 PIGs** show statistically significant **negative slopes** at **FDR = 0.01**.
 - Slope magnitudes vary substantially.
-Translating slopes into a natural-scale interpretability metric (“distance to halve expression”):
+Translating slopes into a natural-scale interpretability metric ("distance to halve expression"):
   - **Gfap:** ~**128 µm** to halve expression
   - **Cxcl10:** ~**4,415 µm** to halve expression